Testing Causality in Scientific Modelling Software: Discussion

 In this paper, the main threat to internal validity is that we did not optimise the estimators and configuration parameters thereof for our case studies.
 While this avoids the problem of over-fitting, it means there may exist statistical models that are more suitable for modelling and inferring the behaviour of the input-output relationships under study.

-In the same vein, when handling counterfactual estimation, we specified regression equations that capture the expected functional form of various input-output relationships.
-For example, when testing Covasim in \Cref{sec:covasim-obs}, we specified a regression model in which cumulative infections vary quadratically with infectiousness.
+In the same vein, we specified regression equations that capture the expected functional form of various input-output relationships.
+For example, when testing Covasim in \Cref{sec:covasim-obs}, we specified a regression model which captures our broad understanding of how cumulative infections vary with various causally relevant parameters.
 We called upon our experience with the models and subject area to specify these equations.
-However, different domain experts may have different opinions about the correct functional forms of the input-out relationships and may therefore have specified these relationships differently.
+However, different domain experts may have different opinions about the correct functional forms of the input-out relationships and may therefore have specified these relationships differently or more accurately.

-As a consequence of the above threats to internal validity, we acknowledge that there may exist alternative statistical models that can achieve more precise causal and counterfactual inferences for the subject systems.
+As a consequence of the above threats to internal validity, we acknowledge that there alternative statistical models may achieve more precise causal inferences for the subject systems.
 However, we partially mitigate the above threats to internal validity by manually inspecting the functional forms of the relationships between inputs and outputs of interest in the SUT.
 We achieve this by varying one parameter at a time and observing how the output in question changes in response (in a similar way to our sensitivity analysis case study in \Cref{sec:cardiac-ap-model}).
+We also include a more advanced regression model in \hyperref[appendix:a]{\textbf{Appendix}} that more accurately captures the relationship between transmissibility ($\beta$) and the number of cumulative infections in Covasim.